JustAlternate/My-EKS/README.md

 - [ ] Script to make a sanity check of both micro-services (endpoints are 200, kubectl get pods shows RESTARTS=0 and Ready status true)
 - [ ] Script to simulate a DB/readiness failure (kubectl set env DB_URL=invalid -> rollout -> observe /readiness -> 503 -> pod state is not altered (no restart), and kubectl get endpoints is empty)
 - [ ] Script to simulate a liveness failure (kill the pod -> pod will be restarted, crashloopbackoff if failures are repeating)
+- [ ] Look for chaos monkey framework

 ### Automatic deployment
 - [ ] CD (Argo CD for deploying)